 Look how artfully it's made.
 While I don't like fresh durian, I love it when made into desserts.
 This was light, not too overpowering, but with enough durian flavor to please durian lovers.

-The Star Performing Arts Center next was still under construction when we first visited so hopefully that would bring in some more traffic because as lovely as the space and food are, there were few customers.
+The Star Performing Arts Center next door was still under construction when we first visited so hopefully that would bring in some more traffic because as lovely as the space and food are, there were few customers.

 Unfortunately, I visited several times afterward and the restaurant was still sparsely occupied each time.
 The next visit was with the SinoSouls after dinner at Quan Vy Da Restaurant - Westminster (Little Saigon).